Panasonic TS7 vs Sony A9

 It is notable that the A9 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TS7 does not feature such a mic input.

-Both the TS7 and the A9 are recent models that are part of the current product line-up.
-The TS7 replaced the earlier Panasonic TS6, while the A9 does not have a direct predecessor.
+The TS7 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic TS7 better than the Sony A9 or vice versa?
 The listing below highlights the relative strengths of the two models.